dawnlabs/alchemy/README.md

 ## Installation

-### macOS
+### macOS/Windows

 Download the latest release from the [Alchemy Releases Page](https://github.com/dawnlabs/alchemy/releases/latest)

-### Windows/Linux
+### Linux

-We haven't tested Alchemy with Windows or linux yet, but if you're feeling risky go right ahead and [create a build](https://github.com/dawnlabs/alchemy/issues/9) for your platform of choice.
+We haven't tested Alchemy on Linux yet, but if you're feeling adventurous go right ahead and [create a build](https://github.com/dawnlabs/alchemy/issues/9) for your platform of choice.

 ## Contribute